 Diabetes is a chronic, incurable disorder.
 It requires a lifetime of proper management to prevent serious complications such as:

 Following your prescribed treatment plan and ongoing monitoring of your blood sugar are imperative to avoid such complications of diabetes.

 Dr. Russell-Little creates a plan of care specific to your type of diabetes and your individual symptoms.
 Treatments may include:

 Annual exams and regular glucose checks should be part of your diabetic management.

-For your personalized diabetes management plan, call or book an appointment online.
+For your personalized diabetes management plan, call or book an appointment.